 On December 3, 1966, an election was held to establish a maintenance tax for the operation of the College.
 An annual ad valorem tax was authorized at a rate not to exceed \$0.27 per each \$100 valuation of taxable property within the College District.

-Many individuals within the local community contributed their time and energy toward the successful creation of the College, and the Junior College Committee of the Galveston Chamber of Commerce was very instrumental in activating the District.
+Many individuals within the local community contributed their time, money, and abilities toward the successful creation of the College, especially the members of the Junior College Committee of the Galveston Chamber of Commerce.